rust-lang/prev.rust-lang.org/faq.md

 - The Rust program wasn't compiled in release mode.
 - The Rust program is using jemalloc (the default allocator) rather than the system allocator.
 - The Rust program likely includes safety checks the C program does not.
+- The Rust program uses generics, which are monomorphized at compile time, resulting in a copy of the generic function / struct / etc. based on the specific types it's used with.
+This can be avoided with trait objects, which avoid monomorphisation in favor of runtime dispatch.

 As an example, the following C program reads in a name and says "hello" to the person with that name.